 - Take steps to diversify the scholarly communication workforce and support underrepresented workers.

-- Antiracism Toolkit for Organizations from C4DISC helps publishing organizations measure and assess how inclusive their environment is, support BIPOC staff, and address organizational cultures that perpetuate bias.
+- Antiracism Toolkit for Organizations from C4DISC helps publishing organizations assess their environment’s inclusiveness, support Black, Indigenous, and People of Color (BIPOC) staff, and address organizational cultures that perpetuate bias.

-- Antiracism Toolkit for Black, Indigenous, and People of Color (BIPOC) is written by and intended to help BIPOC publishing professionals navigate and thrive in the scholarly publishing.
+- Antiracism Toolkit for Black, Indigenous, and People of Color (BIPOC) is written by and intended to help BIPOC publishing professionals navigate and thrive in scholarly publishing.

 - Library Publishing Coalition’s Roadmap for Anti-Racist Practice provides tools for building an anti-racist organization, community building, and supporting BIPOC library publishing workers.